Master DMARC Fundamentals for Email Security

 _dmarc.example.com.
 IN TXT "v=DMARC1; p=none; rua=mailto:[email protected]; ruf=mailto:[email protected]; fo=1"

-Monitor reports for 1-2 weeks (simple infrastructure) or 4+ weeks (complex environments) to identify all legitimate email sources.
-Use fo=1 to generate forensic reports for any authentication failure.
-Note: Major providers (Gmail, Yahoo, Microsoft) no longer send forensic reports due to privacy concerns.
+Review reports for 1–2 weeks (simple) or 4+ weeks (complex) to find all legitimate senders.
+Use fo=1 to request forensic reports on failure.
+Note: Gmail, Yahoo, and Microsoft rarely send RUF due to privacy.

 Phase 2: Quarantine (p=quarantine)